MrMurga/better_deferred/README.md

 Additionally, to early trigger manually you can call `window[window['_bd_name']].start()`.

 # Loaded scripts
-When scripts are loaded, they are given the type `better_deferred_*_loaded` and the bottom of the document will include a reciprocating script of type `text/javascript`.
+When scripts are loaded, they are given the type `loaded_better_deferred` and the bottom of the document will include a reciprocating script of type `text/javascript`.

 # Support for lozad
 A case I wanted to support is to load external scripts earlier if they become relevant to the user by detecting whether lozad has loaded related elements in the page.